danjwinter/stache_yo_self/README.md

 #### Testing

 After hours of scouring The Docs, StackOverflow and pestering everyone who would listen to me at Turing School of Software and Design, this is where we're at.
 When I look at the tests, I have a strong visceral reaction to it not being fully tested.
-What I'm trying to say is, I need your help.
-The lack of tests aren't for lack of trying, I simply don't know how to mock, stub or otherwise get these tests running without hitting outside services.
+With the time constraints placed on this school project, I opted for increased scalability with non-blocking IO API calls over fully testing external services.
+Like all things in programming, it was a trade off at the time but it allowed me to launch current functionality by my deadline and enable the app to handle being put on the open market for any company to use with their Slack team.
+I'm not convinced it was the correct choice and I intend to implement whatever is necessary to get it tested properly.

 Contributors Welcome!
 Fork it, Branch it, PR it!

 ##### Testing Services

-Using Typhoeus allows Stache Yo Self to use callbacks for longer API calls like facial detection and free up threads to handle other requests.
-When using VCR to test, it returns a Typhoeus object that has the body saved in JSON as key called body but in production, this is called response_body.
+Using Typhoeus allows Stache Yo Self to use non-blocking IO callbacks for longer API calls like facial detection and free up threads to handle other requests.
+When using VCR to test, it returns a Typhoeus object that has the body saved in JSON as a key called 'body' but in production, this is called 'response_body'.
 Through many Stack Overflow posts and conversations, configuring VCR in rails_helper with hook_into :typhoeus or hook_into :webmock should work but have not been successful.

+Due to the time constraints placed on this project (it was a school assignment), I opted for increased scalability (non-blocking IO API calls) with current functionality over better testing (using Faraday and VCR) and slower response times.
+As time permits, the plan is to explore creating a fake to respond to these calls OR to fork the VCR gem and create a custom version that returns the correct keys on the typhoeus object.
+Again, pull requests welcome!

 ##### Testing Image Manipulation